 A woman accused of hitting an 8-year-old girl with her pick-up truck is going to trial.

 A judge has reversed his own ruling and ordered a teenage boy awaiting trial in a Pennsylvania high school stabbing rampage to remain in a juvenile detention center and receive mental health treatment there.

 A psychiatric hospital has cited security concerns in its decision to refuse treatment to a teenager awaiting trial on charges he stabbed 20 fellow students and a security guard at his high school.

 A judge is set to hear evidence and arguments about whether a 16-year-old boy charged in a stabbing rampage at a western Pennsylvania high school should be moved to a mental health facility.

-A Lawrence County man accused in connection with the shooting death of his father over a cell phone bill has been held for trial.
+A man accused in the fatal shooting of his own mother last year has been ordered to stand trial.

 A man accused of fatally shooting another man during a Fourth of July barbecue will go to trial.

 A teenager accused in a mass stabbing at Franklin Regional High School was temporarily released from a detention center Wednesday.

 A couple that pleaded no contest to child endangerment charges back in June, was sentenced Monday morning.